Cambridge and Harvard Day From Boston Without Losing the Boston Trip

 A Cambridge day guide that uses Harvard Visitor Center, Harvard Art Museums, Harvard Museum of Natural History, and Back Bay base logic to keep Harvard useful without hijacking the Boston trip.

 Treat Cambridge as a planned Harvard day.
-Use the Visitor Center for the official campus frame, then choose either Harvard Art Museums or Harvard Museum of Natural History.
-Return to Back Bay or downtown food logic rather than stretching the day too thin.
+Start with the Visitor Center, add one museum, then return to Back Bay or downtown food logic instead of stretching the day thin.

 It keeps the Harvard day grounded in the official visitor frame.